Jesus Was A Jew

 Soon, every Jewish newspaper across the United States and many of the secular ones began reporting on this new movement of Jews for Jesus.
 Jesus became an issue in the Jewish community and again it was debated as to exactly where Jesus fits into Jewishness.
 This book, rising out of these conflicts in the Jewish community, is an attempt to deal with that very issue.

-For Kindle or Kindle Fire users, download the .mobi format (upload file to your Kindle account -or- transfer via USB).
+For Kindle or Kindle Fire users, download the .mobi format below (upload file to your Kindle account -or- transfer via USB).
 Click here for Kindle how to help.

 Jesus Was a Jew EPUB (397 KB)